Characterizing and Tuning Exceptional Points Using Newton Polygons: The Newton Polygon Method

 We can set $g=\sqrt{2}\kappa$ to obtain exceptional behaviour, as discussed earlier.
 If we pick any direction in the $\epsilon$-$\lambda$ plane making an angle $\phi$ with the $\epsilon$-axis, then along that direction $\lambda=\epsilon\tan{\phi}$.
 We can now use the Newton polygon method to determine, in one go, the order of the EPs along all directions (i.e., for all values of $\phi$).
 The characteristic equation reads (for $\kappa=1$)

 The corresponding Newton polygon is shown in Figure~\ref{fig:twovar}(a).
 Notice that $\omega\sim\epsilon^{1/3}$ along all directions unless $\tan\phi+1=0$ for which the point $(0,1)$ vanishes from the Newton polygon.
 In this case we instead obtain $\omega\sim\epsilon^{1/2}$.
 The Newton polygon approach thus predicts the presence of an anisotropic EP, which shows second order behaviour along $\phi=-\pi/4$, but third order behaviour along all other directions.
+The anisotropic nature of the EP manifests in the Newton polygon as coefficients which depend on $\phi$.
 We note that a similar model along two special directions has been studied before~\cite{signatures}, although a complete picture along all possible directions was lacking.
 Our method provides a unified way of obtaining the exceptional properties along all directions.

 We again numerically verify the predictions from the Newton polygon method in multiple ways (see Figure~\ref{fig:twovar}).
 We first verify our analytical expressions for the eigenvalues by fitting them to the numerical band structure.
 Next, we study the variation of the phase rigidity, $r$, with the perturbation.
 Physically, phase rigidity is a measure of the bi-orthogonality of the eigenfunctions, and helps identify EPs~\cite{muller2008exceptional,exp_aniso_PhysRevLett.121.085702,xiao2019anisotropic}.
 We present further details in Methods.
 Here, we find that the phase rigidity vanishes at the location of the EP at $\epsilon=0$ [Figure~\ref{fig:twovar} (c)].
 Importantly, we observe that the phase rigidity scales as $\epsilon^{2/3}$ for $\phi\ne-\pi/4$, while it scales as $\epsilon^{1}$ for $\phi=-\pi/4$, thus confirming our predictions of the anisotropic nature of the EP.